gosu/chingu/README.new.md

 A GameState in Chingu is just a class with the following instance methods:

-- `initialize`      - as you might expect, called when GameState is created.
+- `initialize`      - as you might expect, called when GameState is created
-- `setup`           - called each time the game state becomes active.
+- `setup`           - called each time the game state becomes active
-- `button_down(id)` - called when a button is down.
+- `button_down(id)` - called when a button is down
-- `button_up(id)`   - called when a button is released.
+- `button_up(id)`   - called when a button is released
-- `update()`        - just as in your normal game loop, put your game logic here.
+- `update`        - just as in your normal game loop, put your game logic here
-- `draw()`          - just as in your normal game loop, put your rendering logic here.
+- `draw`          - just as in your normal game loop, put your rendering logic here
 - `finalize()`      - called when a game state de-activated (for example by pushing a new one on top with `push_game_state`)

 Chingu::Window automatically creates a `@game_state_manager` instance and makes it accessible in our